 Your wedding ceremony will be up there as one of the most memorable parts of the day but when it comes to getting to the altar, it doesn’t come without its own share of heartache/stress/tears.
 Depending on the type of ceremony you’re opting for, there can be heaps of paperwork to get your head around so the sooner you tackle this more practical stuff, the better.
 We cannot stress how important these documents and steps are – it can be crazy confusing but they’re essential steps and in some cases are legal requirements.
 Without them there will be no wedding!
-To help you get started, firstly we’ve got a list of what you’ll need for the state (or legal side of things) followed by a breakdown of what you’ll need for each type of wedding ceremony in Ireland whether you’re planning a church, civil or humanist ceremony.
+To help you get started, firstly we’ve got a list of what you’ll need for the state (or legal side of things) followed by a breakdown of what you’ll need for each type of wedding ceremony in Ireland whether you’re planning a church, civil, humanist or interfaith ceremony.

 The Legal Stuff: Your Civil Requirements

 Anyone getting married in Ireland whether it’s Church, Civil, Humanist or Interfaith ceremony must give a minimum of three months notice to the state of their intention to marry.
 To do this, you must book an appointment with your local registrar office ( you can do it online here), at least three months before your wedding date.
 You can find a list of Registrar Offices here.

 You will need to bring the following documents along with you to your appointment:

 - Photo ID (it must be in date).
 This can be a Passport, Refugee/Asylum card issued by the Department of Justice & Law Reform, or National ID card (from EU countries where they are an accepted form of travel).
 You will also need a colour photocopy for both parties

 - Original Long Birth Certificate plus a colour photocopy for both parties

 - The name and date of birth of both witnesses (they must be over 18 on the date of the ceremony)